vippsas/vipps-recurring-api/vipps-recurring-api.md

 - There is currently a limit of 5 000 NOK for the `suggestedMaxAmount`.
 - `Campaign` can not be used when the agreement has `variableAmount`.

+The user will be presented with the variable agreement in the app.
+Here they can change the max amount they allow to be charged each interval.

 Accepting agreement in Vipps
 ![variable_amount_accept](images/variable_amount_accept.png)